theOGognf/private_poker/README.md

 # Non-goals

-I use this project to learn Rust and also play poker with friends and family.
+I use this project to learn Rust and play poker with friends and family.
 I'm probably disinterested in anything related to this project that doesn't fit those goals.
 Specifically, the following are ommitted from **pp** and left as an exercise to forkers: